oplS17projects/FP1/README.md

 ```
 The if statement is necessary to ensure that using an empty string as either input would not cause an infinite loop.

-I then build this function into a little application using the GUI libary.
+I then built this function into a little application using the GUI libary.
 While the input used has no spaces to show they
 are not necessary for the process to work, it still functions properly with spacing.

 ![sample_output](Exploration-output.PNG?raw=true "Sample Output")